-The first experiment involved extending my earlier experiments to react to audio.
-I converted the outline of the type of a phrase (usually, I used “REZA” [because of my graffiti design heritage] or “P5″ or the name of the music artist I was listening to while making the work), into a vector or points then convert them into particles and connected them together by springs.
-My earlier experiments showed that if you make the rest distances of the springs very small and applied gravity to the particles, then the dynamic system visually mimics paint dripping (when the background is not cleared every frame).
-See below:
+The first experiment involved building on my previous work by making the system responsive to audio.
+I began by converting the outline of a phrase—often using “REZA” (a nod to my graffiti design roots), “P5,” or the name of the music artist I was listening to—into a series of vector points.
+I then transformed these points into particles and connected them with springs.
+From earlier experiments, I found that if the rest distances of the springs are set very short and gravity is applied to the particles, the system visually simulates the effect of paint dripping—especially when the background is not cleared between frames.
+See the example below:

-The audio buffer influenced each particle’s velocity.
-Each particle was assigned a specific sample in the audio buffer.
-The sample’s value (which ranged from -1 to 1) was used as a scalar for the particle’s velocity vector.
-This created a vibration in the composition which visualized the song’s waveform as if it was super imposed on the type’s outline.
-If background clearing was off, then it started to show an aesthetically pleasing waveform history, which I liked very much.
-See the image below of the word “BJORK”, its my favorite out of these audio-responsive typography experiments.
+The audio buffer directly influenced each particle’s velocity.
+Each particle was assigned a specific sample from the audio buffer, and the sample’s value (ranging from -1 to 1) was used as a scalar for the particle’s velocity vector.
+This created a subtle vibration within the composition, effectively visualizing the song’s waveform as if it were superimposed on the outline of the type.
+With background clearing turned off, the effect generated an aesthetically pleasing history of the waveform, resulting in a dynamic, layered visual.
+Below is an image of the word “BJORK”—my favorite example from these audio-responsive typography experiments.

-The second experiment involved using a fluid field to push the particles around.
-I used a similar procedure as written above to place the particles in the composition and connect them via springs, then I used a fluid simulation, which I wrote using Jos Stam’s Real Time Fluid Dynamic for Games paper), to influence the particle’s velocities.
-I interacted with the fluid by moving the mouse around.
-Since the particles were connected with springs, the type’s outline became a multicolored brush which I used to paint.
-See this image for a fluid-type-painting:
+The second experiment involved using a fluid field to influence the movement of the particles.
+I started by placing the particles in the composition and connecting them with springs, as described earlier.
+Then, I applied a fluid simulation—based on Jos Stam’s Real-Time Fluid Dynamics for Games paper—to affect the particles’ velocities.
+I interacted with the fluid by moving the mouse around, creating dynamic currents within the field.
+Since the particles were interconnected with springs, the type’s outline transformed into a multicolored brush, which I used to “paint” with fluid-like strokes.
+See the image below for an example of this fluid-type painting:

 The third experiment extended the previous two experiments by adding behaviors to the particles, such as going back to their original birth position and physical forces like gravity and repulsion.
 This resulted in what I call a “fluid melt”, where a composition melted, from this to this to this.

-The fourth experiment involved giving the particles a mission and simple rules to guide them.
-No fluid fields or audio-input influenced their movement in this experiment.
-The mission was to trace out a path (which was the type’s outline).
-If the particle got close enough to its target point on the path, then it would target the next point on the path.
-One rule the particles had to abide by was to avoid other particles while trying to get to its target position.
-The final visual composition resembled a bold bubble font since the particles were trying to avoid each other and go toward the type’s path simultaneously.
+The fourth experiment involved assigning the particles a mission and a set of simple rules to guide their behavior.
+In this scenario, there were no fluid fields or audio inputs influencing their movement.
+Instead, each particle was tasked with tracing a path defined by the type’s outline.
+If a particle came close enough to its target point on the path, it would then aim for the next point.
+One key rule the particles had to follow was to avoid colliding with other particles while navigating toward their target positions.
+This resulted in a final visual composition that resembled a bold bubble font, as the particles simultaneously sought to reach the path and avoid each other.

-The fifth experiment somewhat inverted the approach of the previous experiments.
-Strips of particles and springs were placed in 3D space to make a mesh like grid of particles.
-Then a tracer was used to trace out the outline of the type.
-The particles repelled the traced proportionally to how close they were to it.
-I used an exponential decay to give the final visuals the aesthetic seen below:
+he fifth experiment inverted the approach of the previous experiments.
+I started by arranging strips of particles and springs in 3D space to form a mesh-like grid.
+Then, a tracer was used to outline the type.
+The particles repelled away from the traced path, with the repulsion strength proportional to their distance from it.
+An exponential decay function was applied to refine the effect, resulting in the final visual aesthetic shown below.

-I would post the code for these experiments, however I believe that after a certain amount of algorithm massaging and code tweaking it starts to encapsulate my style and my design sense, not so much my ability to code.
-The systems used to create these images are fairly simple, springs, particles, typography and color.
-Anyone who wants to experiment with these things should check out toxiclibs, although I didn’t use that here, its an awesome library for doing so many things, similar to what I have done here.
-I used PeasyCam and Geomerative for the 3D camera control and getting the type’s outline.
+I would share the code for these experiments, but after a certain amount of algorithm refinement and code tweaking, the work starts to reflect more of my personal style and design sense rather than purely technical implementation.
+The systems used to create these images are relatively straightforward: springs, particles, typography, and color.
+For those interested in exploring similar concepts, I highly recommend checking out toxiclibs—although I didn’t use it for these experiments, it’s an excellent library for achieving similar effects.
+I used PeasyCam for 3D camera control and Geomerative for extracting the type’s outlines.

 Designer & Developer: Reza Ali